-The next version of the Mac operating system, macOS 12 Monterey, will officially be released this fall.
-But you can install and run Monterey now by joining Apple’s Public Beta program.
+The latest version of the Mac operating system, macOS 12 Monterey, was officially released last fall.
+Apple will continue to update the OS and you can get those updates in advance by joining Apple’s Public Beta program.
 Interested?
 Here’s what you need to know about the Public Beta.

 What is the macOS Monterey Public Beta?

-The current version of the Mac operating system is macOS 11 Big Sur.
-The next version is macOS 12 Monterey.
-Apple makes a public beta version of Big Sur available for people to try out, test against their favorite software, and report bugs to the company.
+Apple makes a public beta version of Monterey available for people to try out, test against their favorite software, and report bugs to the company.